 Naturally Dyed Greens Without Indigo

 The other day I asked for blog post topic suggestions and someone asked if I’d share “ways to get green dyes without indigo”.
-Green is one of my favorite colors to work with and although many beautiful teal, sea-foam, sage, and primary green shades can be achieved by over or under dyeing with indigo, warm green, chartreuse, and olive shades are achieved without it.
-One of the easiest ways and also one of my favorite ways to achieve green without indigo is by simply dyeing yellow shades onto unbleached linen fabric.
-The other way is by shifting yellow dyed fabrics to green in a bath of iron at a low WOF percentage of 2-4%.
+Green is one of my favorite colors to work with and although many beautiful teal, sea-foam, sage, and primary green shades can be achieved by over or under dyeing with indigo; warm green, chartreuse, and olive shades are achieved without it.
+One of the easiest ways and also one of my favorite ways to achieve green without indigo (and without iron to boot) is by simply dyeing unbleached linen fabric yellow.
+The combination of natural gray linen and yellow dye will yield green consistently every time!

 natural unbleached linen on the left and bleached white linen on the right